daneah/conference-proposals/README.md

-# conference-proposals
-Proposals I've submitted to conferences, rejected or otherwise
+Proposals I've submitted to conferences, rejected or otherwise.